CedarTough/Data-Structures-Final-Project/README.txt

 Data Structure Implemented: Decision Tree

-The AI uses a decision tree to simulate future shop states.
+The algorithm uses a decision tree to simulate future shop states.

 - Nodes: represent game states (current gold, units owned, and shop offers).
-- Edges: represent decisions the AI can make:
+- Edges: represent decisions the algorithm can make:
   - Buy a unit (spend gold, add to roster).
   - Skip (keep gold and reroll the shop in the next ply).

 Each node expands into children that reflect what the shop could look like in the next round.
-The depth of the tree (number of plies) controls how far ahead the AI “thinks.”
+The depth of the tree (number of plies) controls how far ahead the algorithm “thinks.”

 ----------------------------------------------------------------------------------------------------------------

 Algorithm Used: Minimax Search:
 At the core of this project is a minimax-style recursive search.

-- Traverse: Starting at the root (the current shop), the AI recursively explores all possible decisions (buying different units or skipping).
+- Traverse: Starting at the root (the current shop), the algorithm recursively explores all possible decisions (buying different units or skipping).
 - Evaluate: Each leaf node (end of a simulation path) is scored using a heuristic function.
-- Backpropagate: The scores “bubble up” to the root, where the AI chooses the best action at the current shop.
+- Backpropagate: The scores “bubble up” to the root, where the algorithm chooses the best action at the current shop.

 Pseudocode of the minimax function: